 Speaking a foreign language boosts your career prospects and improves your social life.
-From Spanish to Chinese, Expatica’s handy guide to language learning cross-references the time to fluency with in-demand job markets.
+From Spanish to Chinese, we’ll cross-reference the time to learn a language fluently with in-demand job markets.

 Lingoda is an innovative online language school that brings native speaking teachers into your living room.
 Their learning platform will ensure you’re speaking like a local before you know it.
 Whether you're learning for business or pleasure, simply choose the right time and ability level for you and join one of Lingoda’s classes from the comfort of your home.